-The purpose of this annual report is to inform the committee on the progress being made to deliver the outcomes outlined within the children's services planning partnerships integrated children's services plan 2023 - 2026.
-The annual report is at Appendix 1 and the Integrated Children's services Boards performance management framework is at Appendix 2.
+- 1.1 The purpose of this annual report is to provide assurance on the progress being made to deliver the outcomes outlined within the children's services planning partnerships integrated children's services plan 2023 2026 here - 1.2 The annual report is at appendix 1 and the Integrated Children's services Boards performance management framework is at Appendix 2.

-2.2 Background
+2. Recommendations